eltonjrv/eltonjrv.github.io/README.md

 Research group: Elton Vasconcelos, Brian Oakley and Pedro Diniz

-College of Veterinary Medicine at Western University of Health Sciences
+College of Veterinary Medicine at Western University of Health Sciences, Pomona, CA

-Pomona, CA
+* Building a Computational Workflow for Metagenomics in Veterinary Medicine

-Building a Computational Workflow for Metagenomics in Veterinary Medicine Elton Vasconcelos, DVM Ph.D; Brian Oakley, Ph.D; Pedro Diniz, DVM Ph.D College of Veterinary Medicine, Western University of Health Sciences, Pomona, CA Metagenomics is a relatively new field that utilizes high-throughput DNA sequencing technologies to characterize entire communities of microorganisms that are present within environmental or biological samples of interest.
+Metagenomics is a relatively new field that utilizes high-throughput DNA sequencing technologies to characterize entire communities of microorganisms that are present within environmental or biological samples of interest.
 In the last decade, metagenomics has already